Endowed Research Chairs

 Through the generous support of donors, Western's Faculty of Health Sciences is home to a number of endowed research chairs.
 This support allows researchers to dig deep into issues impacting the health of people around globe and search for answers to some of the world's most pressing health issues.

-ECHO Chair in Rural Women's Health Research
+Women's Health Research Chair in Rural Health

-James Roth Research Chair in Musculoskeletal Measurement and Knowledge Translation
+Dr. James Roth Research Chair in Musculoskeletal Measurement and Knowledge Translation

 Joy MacDermid, PhD (Physical Therapy)